 Public information sessions

-We will be holding two information sessions to give members of the public the opportunity to view plans and speak to the project team about the Three Arch junction, highway and active travel improvements.
-The sessions will be held at Redhill Football Club on the following dates:
+We held two public information sessions on 7 and 8 December which gave members of the public the opportunity to view plans and speak to the project team about the Three Arch junction, highway and active travel improvements.
+The sessions were held at Redhill Football Club.